National Police (Liechtenstein): Security

 Law enforcement in Liechtenstein is handled solely by the National Police, although a paramilitary force is maintained inside the police body.
 Liechtenstein follows a policy of neutrality, and is one of few countries in the world that maintains no active military.
 Liechtenstein's Army was abolished in 1868, soon after the Austro-Prussian War in which Liechtenstein fielded an army of 80 men, although they were not involved in any fighting.
 However, Liechtenstein can reinstate its military if deemed necessary, although this is very unlikely.

 Swiss military

 Switzerland has a relatively active military due to conscription.
-Some incursions into Liechtehstein's sovereign territory have occurred during routine training:
+Some incursions into Liechtenstein's sovereign territory have occurred during routine training: